Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 Getting There

 1638 Steve Irwin Way, Beerwah QLD 4519.
-About 1 hour north of Brisbane via the Bruce Highway, 30 mins from Sunshine Coast Airport.
+About 1 hour north of Brisbane via the Bruce Highway.
 Free parking.
 Free shuttle from Beerwah train station.
-Bus/coach tours available from Brisbane and Gold Coast.
+Coach tours available from Brisbane, Gold Coast and Sunshine Coast.

 Food & Drink